matheusmmcs/useskill/Usabilidade/useskill-capture/README.md

-sequelize-expressjs-example
+UseSkill Capture - NodeJS
 ===========================

-An example that shows a proposal for the usage of Sequelize within an Express.JS application.
+Usage of Sequelize within an Express.JS application.

+To start application, use app-fm.js to start server with configuration to restart server when it down.